Cheese alternative

-Cheese analogues (more widely known as cheese alternatives) are products used as culinary replacements for cheese.
-They are usually products made by blending cheaper fats or proteins and used in convenience foods.
-The category includes vegan cheeses as well as some dairy-containing products that do not qualify as true cheeses, such as processed cheese.
-These foods may be intended as replacements for cheese, as with vegan products, or as imitations, as in the case of products used for salad bars and pizza-making, which are generally intended to be mistaken for real cheese, but have properties such as different melting points or lower costs that make them attractive to businesses.
+Cheese alternatives are products used as culinary replacements for cheese.
+They are usually products made by blending other fats or proteins and used in convenience foods.
+The category includes vegan cheeses as well as some dairy-containing products that do not qualify as traditional cheeses, such as processed cheese.
+These foods may be intended as replacements for cheese, as with vegan products, or as alternatives, as in the case of products used for salad bars and pizza-making, that may have other properties such as lower cholesterol content or different melting points that make them attractive to businesses.

 Vegan cheese

 Vegan cheese may be made from soybeans, rice, almonds, nutritional yeast and other non-dairy ingredients.
 It is aimed at vegans and others wanting to avoid animal products, for moral, environmental, religious or health reasons, including lactose intolerance or a desire to avoid cholesterol.
 Vegan cheeses may be lower in fat compared to dairy cheese, are cholesterol-free and are often a source of soy protein and isoflavones.
 Many have calcium added.
 Several brands melt similarly to dairy cheese, while others stay mostly firm, or melt only when grated.